foxpathind/foxpathind.github.io/en/pages/presos/SLIDES.md

 ---

-#4 areas of concentration at 4As
+#Technology at 4A's agencies
 - Technology expertise and management now a part of agency operations creative.
 - Responsibilities now overlap with many of the agency roles today.
 - From strategy to delivery, agency activities now have a technology component or have become technology driven.

+---

+#4 areas of concentration at 4As
+- Creative technologies - experience design to software delivery
+- Marketing technolgy stack
+- Media and digital advertising operations
+- Agency technologist communities

 ---